 10 of 12

 Puffins are large auks with broad, colorful bills and whimsical expressions.
 Because of this, they are often called sea clowns or sea parrots.
 They are powerful swimmers and nest in large breeding colonies, typically on offshore islands or isolated northern coasts.
 On land, they have an upright posture, and in flight their wing beats are rapid and their path direct.
-There are only three puffin species - horned, Atlantic and tufted - all in the Alcidae bird family.
+There are only three puffin species, horned, Atlantic, and tufted, and all are in the Alcidae bird family.

 11 of 12

 Shearwaters are small petrels with long wings that specialize in low, gliding flight.
 Their wingtips may brush the waves and "shear the water" as they fly, giving these birds their familiar name.
 There are more than 30 shearwater species and these birds can be found worldwide, but they often remain far out to sea.
-Where feeding conditions are ideal, they can gather in large groups, especially where upwellings bring prey - fish, plankton, squid, etc. - close to the surface.
+Where feeding conditions are ideal, they can gather in large groups, especially where upwellings bring prey such as fish, plankton, and squid close to the surface.
 Shearwaters are part of the Procellariidae family.

 12 of 12